Sinclair19/cs61alearning/note.md

 ### 2.4.9 Propagating Constraints
 Mutable data allows us to simulate systems with change, but also allows us to build new kinds of abstractions.

+## 4.2 Implicit Sequences

+### 4.2.1 Iterators
+A container can provide an iterator that provides access to its elements in some order

+`iter(iterable)`: Return an iterator over the elements of an iterable value

+`next(iterator)`: Return the next element in an iterator

+### 4.2.2 Iterables
+Any value that can produce iterators is called an iterable value.

+Dictionary iterator
+A dictionary, its keys, its values, and its items are all iterable values
+- The order of items in a dictionary is the order in which they were added
+- Historically, items appeared in an arbitrary order (Python 3.5 and earlier)

+### 4.2.3 Built-in Iterators

+Built-in Functions for iteration
+- Many built-in Python sequence operations return iterators that compute results lazily
+`map(func, iterable)`: Iterate over func(x) for x in iterable
+`filter(func, iterable)`: Iterate over x in iterable if func(x)
+`zip(first_iter, second_iter)`: Iterate over co-indexed (x, y ) pairs
+`reversed(sequence)`: Iterate over x in a sequence in reverse order

+- To view the contents of an iterator, place the resulting elements into a container
+`list(iterable)`: Create a list containing all x in iterable
+`tuple(iterable)`: Create a tuple containing all x in iterable
+`sorted(iterable)`: Create a sorted list containing all x in iterable

+### 4.2.4 For Statements
+After iter reach end, the iter cann't be used to track form start to end

+### 4.2.5 Generators and Yield Statements

+Generators
+- A generator function is a function that yields values instead of returning them
+- A normal function returns once; a generator function can yield multiple times
+- A generator is an iterator created automatically by calling a generator function
+- When a generator function is called, it returns a generator that iterates over its yields

+### 4.2.6 Iterable Interface

+### 4.2.7 Creating Iterables with Yield
+Generators & Iterators
+- A yield form statement yields all values from an iterator or iterable

+### 4.2.8 Iterator Interface